espm-288/final-project-team-ando-shravan-final_proj/README.md

 - [x] Establish Planetary computer workflow
 - [x] Output to a rectangular geopandas dataframe
 - [ ] Output to raster - GeoTIFF (geoCube did not work)
-- [ ] Use groupby on lat/lon to get individual count and number of observations per grid in the final output
+- [x] Use groupby on lat/lon to get individual count and number of observations per grid in the final output
-- [ ] Convert to a function that takes in the following:
-      - gbif_data(country_code, polygon, grid_size)
+- [x] Use dask and dask_geopandas to speed up operations

 ### Terra
-- [ ] Define and document variables of interest
+- [x] Define and document variables of interest
 - [ ] Parallelize the function using dask
-- [ ] Create grids using the helper function
+- [x] Create grids using the helper function
-- [ ] Convert into function, expand to variables of interest (beyond tmax)

-### Chloris biomass

 ### HFI/HMI

-### ESRI 10-m landcover
+- [x] Parse NetCDF file
+- [x] Subset for CR
+- [x] Save to GeoJSON